 - Add descriptive tags to help describe and categorize the book for readers.

 - Notes for the publisher - Use this section to submit a private note to the publisher.
-This can include any actions that resulted from accessing the title, such as "I have ordered 10 copies of this for my library," or "I am planning an author event."
+This can include any actions that resulted from accessing the digital review copy, such as "I have ordered 10 copies of this for my library," or "I am planning an author event."
 Even if just to say that you enjoyed the book and will be recommending it to your patrons and/or colleagues.

-Remember, if you're a member of the American Library Association, add your ALA member number to your NetGalley profile to receive a special "ALA badge" that publishers see when you request a title.
+Remember, if you're a member of the American Library Association, add your ALA member number to your NetGalley profile to receive a special "ALA badge" that publishers see when you request a book.
 ALA members often receive faster and more frequent approvals.
 If you're not an ALA member, or are based outside the US, choose from the list of available Associations on your Profile page.

 If you are a librarian located in Australia, you can add your Australian Library and Information Association (ALIA) member number to your NetGalley profile.
 Read more here.